Grand Trunk Express

-The 12615 / 12616 Grand Trunk Express (commonly called G.T. or G.T.
-Express) is a daily Superfast Express train on Indian Railways, running between New Delhi and Chennai Central.
+The 12615 / 12616 Grand Trunk Express (commonly called G.T. or G.T Express) is a Daily Superfast Express train on Indian Railways, running between New Delhi and Madras Central.
+From February 2024, the train starts from Madras Egmore.
 It is a historic train and is one of the oldest trains starting services in 1929.
-It originally ran between Peshawar in Undivided India(then capital of the North West Frontier Province) and Mangalore Central in Karnataka (then in the Madras Presidency)..
+It originally ran between Peshawar in the North West Frontier Province (present-day capital of the Khyber Pakhtunkhwa province, Pakistan) and Mangalore Central in the Madras Presidency (present-day city in Karnataka, India).
 From September 2021, it runs with modern new LHB coach with revised coach position.